dryajov/promisify-this/README.md

 ## Why?

 Many existing libraries loose the `this` binding, others would wrap the object and loose `typeof` and `instanceof` functionality, yet others would modify the object in place breaking it all together.
-This  library uses proxies to lazily intercept calls to instance methods and wraps them on demand.
-Which guaranties that the promisified instance behave as expected.
+This  library uses proxies to lazily intercept calls to instance methods and functions.

-Regular functions are not proxified and simply wrapped in an async (Promise) function.

-Passing in a class or constructor function instead of an instance is not supported and the behavior is undefined.

 NOTE: There might be some edge cases where it still breaks, so far I'm not aware of any, if you run into one, please open an issue.

 ## API

-- `promisify(instance [, this])` - promisify a function, object literal or a class instance, optionally using an alternative `this`.
+- `promisify(instance [, this], )` - promisify a function, object literal or a class instance, optionally using an alternative `this`.
 Instance methods are promisified lazily, which allows promisifying large objects without much initial overhead.
   - `instance` - the instance to promisify, can be object, function or a class instance.
     - All functions and methods are assumed to be in standard callback style, e.g. `function(args, callback)` where `callback` takes an `error` as its first argument.
   - `this` optional - `this` to call the methods with
+  - `promisifyFn` optional (boolean, default `false`) - if `true` will treat the passed instance as a callable function.

 ## Usage